vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 </div>
 </details>

-### Step 2: The customer scans the static QR
+### Step 2: The customer scans the QR

-When the customer scans the QR, the user will be redirected to the `redirectUrl`.
+When the customer scans the QR with their phone, they will be redirected to the `redirectUrl`.
-Request the phone number from the website.

 ### Step 3: Send the payment request

-Use the customer's phone number to send them a request for the taxi fare.
+Send a payment request to the customer

 <details>
 <summary>Detailed example</summary>
 <div>

+Since the customer has scanned from their phone, you don't need their phone number.
+This payment command can do an app-switch and open their Vipps app with the payment request.
-Specify `"customerInteraction": "CUSTOMER_PRESENT"` and `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+Specify `"customerInteraction": "CUSTOMER_PRESENT"`.

-Here is an example HTTP POST:
+Here is an example:

 [`POST:/epayment/v1/payments`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment)